 - These instructors may establish peer-mentoring groups early in the course and provide guidelines for learners to use those groups.

 - They design assignments and assessments that require learners to meet in small groups, incorporate video, and use synchronous sessions.

 - Instructors also require regular interaction between learners by requiring group projects and other group activities.

 - Instructors also maintain the community by calling learners into maintain community standards of civility and the classroom guidelines as established at the beginning, perhaps even using a synchronous session to establish these ground rules.
 Instructors who interact respectfully with their learners regularly encourage their learners to interact respectfully with each other.

 - These instructors also use check-ins with learners in private ways: ask “how’s it going?” or more broadly “can we change something about the course to encourage you to learn better?”

 - Instructors may also use the Orange SUccess "Non-Academic Concern" flag.
-This flag raises any non-academic concerns that instructors have regarding learners, but should not be used for issues related to academic integrity, student conduct, healthy/wellness issues or emergencies.
+This flag raises any non-academic concerns that instructors have regarding learners, but should not be used for issues related to academic integrity, student conduct, health/wellness issues or emergencies.
 Students DO NOT receive any email notifications when this flag is raised.